jbrowne7/javafx-algorithm-visualiser/README.md

-# Relevant skills which I have showcased and improved from this project

-- Create innovative solutions: Interactive graph algorithm visualizer (JavaFX), including step-by-step highlighting and distances table.

-- Programming/data structures/algorithms

-- Problem solving: Turning graph algorithms into UI state transitions
+# JavaFX Algorithm Visualiser

+Used JavaFX to create a visual graph which shows the steps of dijkstras algorithm, turns dijkstra into UI state transition

 # Requirements